decred-proposals/mainnet/95cfb73254a032b2c199c37bb499d6f172d044b1f38016279c5bbca6572251f0/1/payload/index.md

 - **Bi-weekly News Reports**: Think the [Decred Drive](https://medium.com/@decreddrive) and [Decred Journal](https://medium.com/decred/decred-journal-december-2019-9b48c8bf8516) but visualized for the DCR community (and newcomers) to see in video format on YouTube.

 - Continually Generate **"Best Of" Snippets** for both old and new content captured from DCR's Media.
+Bite-sized media that best shows the ethos of the project.

 - Videos **breaking down major Politeia Proposals** as they occur.